Scheduled MonumentsWalesCaerleon Legionary Fortress: Former Garden of The Firs

 What is Caerleon Legionary Fortress: Former Garden of The Firs?

-Caerleon Legionary Fortress is a Roman auxiliary fort located at Caerleon in Monmouthshire, Wales, dating to the later second century AD.
+Caerleon Legionary Fortress is a Roman legionary fortress of the late first century AD located near Newport in Gwent, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM248.

 What period does Caerleon Legionary Fortress: Former Garden of The Firs date from?

 Caerleon Legionary Fortress: Former Garden of The Firs dates from the roman period, and is classified as a legionary fortress.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caerleon Legionary Fortress: Former Garden of The Firs?